Menu Close

 CSS Jackson; a Confederate Ironclad Riverboat

-You may remember hearing about the “Merrimack” and the “Monitor”, two of the most famous Union ironclad warships from the Civil War.
+Want to see an actual Confederate ironclad riverboat?
+You may remember hearing about the “Merrimack” and the “Monitor”, two of the most famous ironclad warships from the Civil War.
 Union troops eventually had to scuttle the Merrimack upon abandoning the Norfolk shipyard in 1861.
 It was recovered by the Confederates, refitted and renamed the “CSS Virginia”.
 The CSS Virginia and USS Monitor famously clashed in 1862 as the first steam-powered ironclad naval battle in history.
 You can see one of the few remains of another massive Confederate ironclad, the CSS Jackson, at the National Civil War Naval Museum in Columbus, GA.

 Getting There